MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Information Rights Management
 <a name="InfoRights"> </a>

-For more information, see [Secure and sync with Information Rights Management on OneDrive for Business](https://go.microsoft.com/fwlink/p/?LinkID=620223&amp;clcid=0x4809) and [Apply Information Rights Management to a list or library](https://support.office.com/article/3bdb5c4e-94fc-4741-b02f-4e7cc3c54aa1).
+For more info, see [Secure and sync with Information Rights Management on OneDrive for Business](https://go.microsoft.com/fwlink/p/?LinkID=620223&amp;clcid=0x4809) and [Apply Information Rights Management to a list or library](https://support.office.com/article/3bdb5c4e-94fc-4741-b02f-4e7cc3c54aa1).

 ### Large file support
 <a name="largefile"> </a>